OOXXXX/Concentration-Pro/README.md

 ## FYI
 Each iteration of this project will be its own branch so make sure to download the correct version of this project.
 The latest iteration will always be the master.

-## Contact
-If you have any questions or suggestions feel free to contact me via twitter: [@FullSTKDesign](https://twitter.com/FullSTKDesign?lang=en)

 ## License